-- the words "likely to mislead or deceive" make it clear that it is not necessary to demonstrate actual deception to establish a contravention; - where there is an issue as to the effect of conduct on a class of persons such as consumers who may range from the gullible to the astute, the court must consider whether the ordinary or reasonable members of that class would be misled or deceived; - conduct causing confusion and wonderment is not necessarily co-extensive with misleading or deceptive conduct; and - it is not necessary that the defendant intends to mislead or deceive.
-Contravention can occur even though the defendant acted reasonably and honestly.

-Hayne J in Google Inc emphasised that all misleading or deceptive conduct cases involve the application of the statutory text to the particular facts, and warned that:
+- Conduct causing confusion and wonderment is not necessarily co-extensive with misleading or deceptive conduct. - It is not necessary that the defendant intends to mislead or deceive.
+Contravention can occur even though the defendant acted reasonably and honestly. (citations omitted) - 7.
+Hayne J in Google Inc emphasised that all misleading or deceptive conduct cases involve the application of the statutory text to the particular facts, and warned that:14

-Because it is the statutory text which controls, there is no little danger in attempting to extrapolate from the decided cases to a rule of general application.
-15
+"Because it is the statutory text which controls, there is no little danger in attempting to extrapolate from the decided cases to a rule of general application."

-Nevertheless, there is much to be gleaned from the decisions on the facts in the recent trilogy of High Court cases Forrest, 16 Google Inc and TPG Internet, 17 particularly concerning the way in which judges decide misleading or deceptive conduct cases.
+Nevertheless, there is much to be gleaned from the decisions on the facts in the recent trilogy of High Court cases Forrest, Google Inc and TPG Internet, particularly concerning the way in which judges decide misleading or deceptive conduct cases.
 In Forrest, the impugned conduct involved letters sent by a company to the Australian Stock Exchange, and media releases; in Google Inc, the display on computers of Google search engine results and in TPG Internet, television, newspaper and website advertisements.
 No evidence was led in the trials in these cases from members of the public that they had been led into error.
-Hayne J in Google Inc further stated:
+Hayne J in Google Inc further stated:15

-The generality with which s 52 was expressed should not obscure one fundamental point.
+"The generality with which s 52 was expressed should not obscure one fundamental point.
 The section prohibited engaging in conduct that is misleading or deceptive or is likely to mislead or deceive.
 It is, therefore, always necessary to begin consideration of the application of the section by identifying the conduct that is said to meet the statutory description "misleading or deceptive or ... likely to mislead or deceive".
 The first question for consideration is always: "What did the alleged contravener do (or not do)?"
-It is only after identifying the conduct that is impugned that one can go on to consider separately whether that conduct is misleading or deceptive or likely to be so [original emphasis].18
+It is only after identifying the conduct that is impugned that one can go on to consider separately whether that conduct is misleading or deceptive or likely to be so." (emphasis in original)

-French CJ stated in Campbell v Backoffice Investments: 19
+French CJ stated in Campbell v Backoffice Investments Pty Ltd:16

-Characterisation is a task that generally requires consideration whether the impugned conduct viewed as a whole has a tendency to lead a person into error ... it involves consideration of a notional cause and effect relationship between the conduct and the state of mind of the relevant person or class of person.
-The test is necessarily objective [citations omitted].
+"Characterisation is a task that generally requires consideration whether the impugned conduct viewed as a whole has a tendency to lead a person into error ... it involves consideration of a notional cause and effect relationship between the conduct and the state of mind of the relevant person or class of person.
+The test is necessarily objective." (citations omitted)